rustminded/xtask-wasm/README.md

 * Create a new directory that will contains the two package of your project and the workspace's `Cargo.toml`
     ```console
-    $ mkdir my-project
+    mkdir my-project
-    $ cd my-project
+    cd my-project
-    $ touch Cargo.toml
+    touch Cargo.toml
     ```
 * Create the project package and the xtask package using `cargo new`:
     ```console
-    $ cargo new my-project
+    cargo new my-project
-    $ cargo new xtask
+    cargo new xtask
     ```

-* Open the workspace's Cargo.toml and add the following:
+* Open the workspace's `Cargo.toml` and add the following:
     ```toml
     [workspace]
     members = [